telerik/xaml-docs/controls/radslider/styling-and-appearance/styling-overview.md

 ## TickBackStyle

-The TickBarStyle property, allows you to modify the appearance of the bottom and top tickbars - the control, which displays the ticks.
+The TickBarStyle property allows you to modify the appearance of the bottom and top tickbars - the controls which displays the ticks.

 #### [XAML] Example 4: Set TickBarStyle